StefanAhlander/atg-frontend-interview-task/README.md

 Please observe that minimal attention has been given to styling.
 Design is not my strong suit and styling was not part of the assignement.

+The assignement can be found in the assignement folder.

 ## To run the application

 Clone the repo.
 Run NPM install.
 Run npm start.